 Pop music's past is littered with plenty of great naughty records, from the "hokum" blues and country of the 1920s and '30s, to the saucy R&B of the '50s and the pre-Elvis era.
 This page is devoted to the silly, scandalous sex song and drug-oriented novelty tunes of days gone by.
-I am not necessarily advocating a liscentious lifestyle, but I do still get a kick some of these tunes, and I figured, what the hey... this still fits into Slipcue's general mission of providing information about under-represented musical styles.
+I am not necessarily advocating a licentious lifestyle, but I do still get a kick some of these tunes, and I figured, what the hey... this still fits into Slipcue's general mission of providing information about under-represented musical styles.
 I'm sure many of you out there will have suggestions for other artists and albums that should be included here...
 Feel free to write me to make any suggestions along this line...
 Thanks!

-Lucille Bogan "Complete Recorded Works v.1" (Document, 1994)
+Lucille Bogan "Complete Recorded Works v.1" (Document Records, 1994)

-Lucille Bogan "Complete Recorded Works v.2" (Document, 1994)
+Lucille Bogan "Complete Recorded Works v.2" (Document Records, 1994)

-Lucille Bogan "Complete Recorded Works v.3" (Document, 1994)
+Lucille Bogan "Complete Recorded Works v.3" (Document Records, 1994)

-Lucille Bogan "Reckless Woman: 1927-1935" (EPM, 1994)
+Lucille Bogan "Reckless Woman: 1927-1935" (EPM Records, 1994)

-Lucille Bogan "Lucille Bogan 1924-1932" (Story Of Blues, 1993)
+Lucille Bogan "Lucille Bogan 1924-1932" (Story Of Blues Records, 1993)

 Mississippi blues singer Lucille Bogan (aka Bessie Jackson) came from the old school of commercial blues, working as a contemporary of Bessie Smith in the early 1920s.
 She pretty much specialized in singing dirty songs, and is best known as the author of the immortal "Shave 'Em Dry," although, as it turns out, that was one of the least raunchy of her songs.
 Any of these albums may include more than enough nasty songs to satisfy the casual listener, but if you're looking for some truly shocking material from the olden days, Bogan is an artist to search out.
 She also frequently appears on various hokum-oriented collections.
 She is, of course, wildly popular with connoisseurs of the style, meriting profile pages on many blues-related websites, including